 When Zoey was through exploring the rose petal sensory bin, I added a few rose petals to a recycled water bottle filled most of the way to the top with water.
 I used a small water bottle that was given to me at my dentist’s office because the size works well for babies.

 Normally, you should use a hot-glue gun to glue the cap on whenever you prepare a sensory bottle.
-(Note: For baby safety, a high-temperature glue gun works best.)
+(Note: For baby safety, gluing the cap with a high-temperature glue gun high-temperature glue gun works best.)
 Because this sensory bottle has a very short life span, I just made sure it was closed tightly.
 Zoey had fun exploring the rose petals in the sensory bottle, too.
 She also enjoyed rolling the sensory bottle on the floor.

 Each of the activities captured Zoey’s attention and provided a special sensory experience for a nice length of time.
 I was also able to save the rose petals in a plastic bag for more sensory experiences until the petals are definitely too old.